Naivedya777/hacknetic/README.md

 # hacknetic
-this is our hackthon project
+this is our hackathon project